-6. Payments to directors of the entity and their associates Current quarter \$A'000 6.1 Aggregate amount of payments to these parties included in item 1.2 71 6.2 Aggregate amount of cash flow from loans to these parties included in item 2.3 6.3 Include below any explanation necessary to understand the transaction items 6.1 and 6.2 ons included in 7.
-Payments to related entities of the entity and their associates Current quarter \$A'000 7.1 Aggregate amount of payments to these parties included in item 1.2 7.2 Aggregate amount of cash flow from loans to these parties included in item 2.3 7.3 Include below any explanation necessary to understand the transaction items 7.1 and 7.2 ons included in
+6. Payments to directors of the entity and their associates Current quarter \$A'000 6.1 Aggregate amount of payments to these parties included in item 1.2 71 6.2 Aggregate amount of cash flow from loans to these parties included in item 2.3 - r 7.
+Payments to related entities of the entity and their associates Current quarter \$A'000 7.1 Aggregate amount of payments to these parties included in item 1.2 25 7.2 Aggregate amount of cash flow from loans to these parties included in item 2.3 - 7.3 Include below any explanation necessary to understand the transaction items 7.1 and 7.2 ns included in